Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/dynamic-codelists/_index.en.md

 ```

-For your implementation to be picked up you need to add the following line in your `Startup.cs` (or `Program.cs` in .NET 6):
+For your implementation to be picked up you need to add the following line in your `Program.cs`:

 ```csharp
 services.AddTransient<IInstanceAppOptionsProvider, ChildrenAppOptionsProvider>();